 If two ships are both positioned exactly on the Equator but are separated by 900 nautical miles in an east/west direction, then in terms of longitude, they will be 15o apart and in terms of Greenwich Mean Time, they will be 1 hour apart.
-If however, they both sail north to latitude 50oN maintaining a distance of 900 nautical miles between them, they will find that their difference in longitude has increased to 23o.36. and their difference in GMT has increased to 1.5 hours.
+If however, they both move to latitude 50oN maintaining a distance of 900 nautical miles between them, they will find that their difference in longitude has increased to 23o.36. and their difference in GMT has increased to 1.5 hours.

 What are the reasons for these differences?

 Longitude and Distance at the Equator.
 The Earth’s equatorial circumference is 21639 n.m.
 Since the Equator is a great circle, 1o will subtend an arc of: 21639 ÷ 360 = 60.1 » 60 n.m.
 There are 360 meridians of Longitude so it follows that, measuring from the Earth’s centre, the angular distance between adjacent meridians at the Equator is 1o.
 Since, as calculated above, 1o subtends an arc of 60 n.m. it follows that the distance between adjacent meridians of longitude at the Equator is 60 n.m.

 Returning to the original question, the distance between the ships when measuring along the Equator, is 900 nautical miles.
 Since, as explained above, the distance between adjacent meridians of longitude at the Equator is 60 n.m, the difference in longitude between the ships must be 900 ÷ 60 = 15o.

 Longitude and Mean Time.
 The Mean Sun completes its 360o revolution of the Earth in 24 hours.
 So, in 1 hour, the Mean Sun moves 15o,

 in 4 minutes, it moves 1o,

 in 1 minute it moves 15′,